AliceAndTheBuilders/es-tenso/README.md

 If you have any feedback or contributions please feel free to provide them =).

 ## Testing
-Right now there is no testsuite.
-We've tried the script with various ES 1.7.3, 2.3.3 and 5.2.2 with data ranging from 1MB to ~9GiB and up to 17 million documents
+Right now there is no testsuite, but we've tried the script with various ES versions (1.7.3, 2.3.3 and 5.2.2), data ranging from 1MB to ~9GiB and up to 17 million documents per index.

 # Usage